Exomoons of Circumbinary Planets: RESULTS

-We simulated 390 systems within Population 1 and 484 within Population 2.
-In Sect.~\ref{sec:archetypes} we outline the three broad categories of outcomes.
-In Sects.~\ref{sec:results_moonorbit} and ~\ref{sec:results_mass} we discuss the results as a function of the moon orbit and the planet/star masses, respectively.
+We utilize the \textsc{Rebound} $N$-body integrator to simulate the orbital evolution of 2000 binary, circumbinary planet, and exomoon systems over 1 Myr of disc evolution.
+In Sect.~\ref{sec:archetypes} we outline the four broad categories of outcomes.
+In Sects.~\ref{sec:results_moonorbit} and \ref{sec:results_migtimescale} we discuss the results as a function of the moon orbit and the migration timescale, respectively.
 The occurrence rate of each outcome is cataloged in Table \ref{tbl:results}.